Your National Exam Roadmap

 Agree to Security Agreement

-AMFTRB aggressively guards the integrity and security of the MFT National Exam and requires a candidate’s signature. [link to security] Also see pages 22–23 of the Handbook for Candidates (the 2019 Handbook for 2019 exam dates, and the 2020 Handbook for 2020 dates).
+AMFTRB aggressively guards the integrity and security of the MFT National Exam and requires a candidate’s signature.
+Also, see pages 22–23 of the Handbook for Candidates and Prometric’s security measures.

 Testing Centers and environment